OpenEvalProject/evals/manuscripts/elife-64945/v1/manuscript.md

 ## Abstract

-HOAP is a telomere-binding protein that has a conserved role in Drosophila , but it also needs to evolve quickly to restrict telomeric retrotransposons.
+HOAP is a telomere-binding protein that has a conserved role in Drosophila, but it also needs to evolve quickly to restrict telomeric retrotransposons.